banzhou59/GenomeSyn2/README.md

 synteny_list = synteny.info.tsv
 # Toggle for translocation visualization (yes or no)
 # translocation = no
+# Used to uniformly adjust the height of drawn synteny blocks.
+# synteny_height = 25

 [save_info]
 # figure_type = (svg/pdf/png)